George Robb (footballer): Career

 He made one appearance as a professional at international level for England.
 This was on 25 November 1953 against Hungary.
 This was the landmark game in which England lost 3 – 6.
 Originally Tom Finney was selected at left wing, but due to injury before the game, Robb played in his place.

 Robb was forced by injury to retire from playing professionally following an injury sustained in a 5-a-side competition in 1958.
 His main profession was as a teacher even whilst playing football, teaching at Christ's College, Finchley, at the time a State Grammar School, from 1952 until 1964 and then full-time at Ardingly College near Haywards Heath, West Sussex until he retired in 1986.

 Personal life

-George Robb was born in Finsbury Park, London on 1 June 1926.
-He married his wife Kathleen in 1960.
+George Robb was born in Finsbury Park, London on 1 June 1926, the son of motor engineer Thomas Philip Robb and his wife Ellen Emma Attwood.
+He married his wife Kathleen Wilson in Hampstead in 1960.
 He lived in Ardingly, near Haywards Heath for 47 years.
 George suffered from vascular dementia during the latter years of his life and died on 25 December 2011.